Fitbit Luxe vs. Charge 4: Form or function?

 Fitbit Luxe vs. Charge 4: Which should you buy?

-Considering you already have to spend a pretty penny to get the Fitbit Luxe, it might make sense to stretch your budget a bit further and start shopping for the best Android smartwatch instead.
-Unless you're extremely fond of the design, you can get all of these features and more on the Fitbit Charge 4 or take the leap and upgrade to a smartwatch for an even better experience.
+When you take into account that you already have to spend a pretty penny to get the Fitbit Luxe, it might make sense to up your budget a bit and start shopping for the best Android smartwatch instead.
+Remember that the Luxe is now available for pre-order and is expected to start shipping out mid to late June.
+Unless you're extremely fond of the design, you can get all of these features and more on the Fitbit Charge 4.

 All the features you need